Riddarvid/BoFunComplexity/Notes/Observation about PPs.md

 We say that this is simple since it only consists of 2nd degree polynomials.

 We are not yet sure whether a simpler PW exists.

-Right now, computing the complexities for the 2^2^4 4-bit functions would take hours.

 ## Smallest n and simplest example of a PP with two maxima in (0, 1)